solucon-cloud/StarterKit/README.md

 Frank Radeck, http://www.q-loud.de

-Libray for Q-loud Arduino IoT-shield to communicate with SOLUCON cloud.
+Libray for Q-loud Arduino IoT-shield to communicate with SOLUCON platform.
 The IoT Starter Kit is an easy to use add-on board for the fantastic
 Arduino hardware.
 You can send and receive encryped data and commands securely to the SOLUCON platform, witch is designed especially for Iot-Data.

 ##Prerequisites